Safety Excellence

 Safety Best Practices

-- In light of recent events, both in the United States and abroad, employers are feeling it necessary to inform employees about safety on jobsites and in the office regarding active shooters.
+• Active Shooter: In light of recent events, both in the United States and abroad, employers are feeling it necessary to inform employees about safety on jobsites and in the office regarding active shooters.
 Use the following as resources to inform your employees and co-workers.

-- Center for Construction Research and Training (CPWR) has published a hazard alert on trench safety.
+• Trent Safety: Center for Construction Research and Training (CPWR) has published a hazard alert on trench safety.
 The alert contains vital information about what to do before entering a trench, how to detect an unsafe trench and the dangers associated with a trench.
-CPWR lists three important factors to consider before entering a trench:
+CPWR lists three important factors to consider before entering a trench:The alert also provides additional resources on trench safety including links to an OSHA video on the prevention of trench collapses.
+Download the alert.

 Member Services/Resources include

-- AGC Safety and Health Newsletter(link is external).
+• National NewsletterAGC Safety of America and Health (link is external).
 Receive the latest news and updates by subscribing to SafetyMatters the AGC Safety and Health Newsletter.

-- AGC Safety and Health Conference(link is external).
+• ConferenceAGC Safety and Health Conference (link is external).
 Join more than 200 industry professionals and participate in the development of regulatory and legislative activity on both a national and local levels, assist in the development and creation of new safety training programs and products and hear the latest initiatives from OSHA and other industry experts at this semi-annual conference.

-- Safety Training.
-AGC provides a variety of safety and health training courses for the construction industry.
+• Safety Training: AGC provides a variety of safety and health training courses for the construction industry.
 Our classes, which are offered live and online, offer participants instruction and training that will allow them to return to their firms understanding the paramount function safety plays in the workplace.

-CHASE Program
+CHASE Program—Cooperative OSHA Partnership Program

-One of the primary safety resources offered by AGC New Mexico is the opportunity to partner with NM OSHA through the Construction Health and Safety Excellence Cooperative program, CHASE.
+One of the primary safety resources offered by AGC New Mexico is the opportunity to partner with NM OSHA through the Construction Health and Safety Excellence Cooperative program (CHASE).
 This cooperative NM OSHA partnership offers benefits to those AGC members who qualify, in exchange for following prescribed standards in their safety programs and maintaining low incidence rates.

 The CHASE program was first signed in 2001 and was the second such partnership in the country as well as the first such partnership between an AGC Chapter and an OSHA state plan.